NFTX-project/nftxjs/packages/subgraph/README.md

 # `@nftx/subgraph`

-This package contains utilities for interacting with subgraphs
+This package contains utilities for interacting with subgraphs, built on top of `@nftx/query`

 ```ts
 import { createQuery, querySubgraph } from '@nftx/subgraph';